Jemster07/virtual-pet-age-tracker_WEB/README.md

 ### To Do:

-- Add an R.I.P form that opens in a modal to input the dateDeath property
 - Enable the deletion of individual pets by user
 - Pass exceptions to front end as error messages
     - Custom message for new pet error where userID is not defined, ask user to log out and log back in again to retry